 Definition of microfinance

-The amounts of microcredit vary greatly depending on the countries, the MFIs and the social economic situation of the country concerned.
-Microcredits can go from a few Euros to hundreds or thousands of Euros.
+The amounts of microcredits vary greatly depending on the MFI and the socio-economic situation of the country concerned.
+Microcredits can range from a few Euros to several hundred or even thousands of Euros.

 The loan officer